 Influenza-specific antiviral drugs, such as Oseltamivir (Tamiflu[TM]) or Zanamivir (Relenza[TM]), can reduce the duration and severity of illness if given within 48 hours of the onset of symptoms, and can reduce the incidence of secondary complications.
 In accordance with advice from WHO and other expert sources the Ministry of Health maintains a national reserve of antiviral medication in New Zealand, and additional supplies in the Cook Islands, Niue and Tokelau.
+Guidelines for use of the antiviral reserves are outlined in the policy document Antiviral Medication Interim Guidelines.

-The TamifluTM reserve contains adult-dose capsules only, so three alternative methods have been developed for making a paediatric formulation for children.
+The Tamiflu[TM] reserve contains adult-dose capsules only, so three alternative methods have been developed for making a paediatric formulation for children.
 One method is for pharmacists to make up child doses; the other two methods enable formulations to be made at home.
 These formulations are also suitable for adults who cannot take capsules.
 Details of all methods are available on the Ministry of Health website, and will be available anywhere national reserve supplies are being distributed.